joelparr/joelparr.github.io/_drafts/2014-02-15-do-it-in-the-shower.md

 ---
 categories: [words]
 layout: post
-description: 'Relaunch - joelparr.com'
-tags : [Welcome, Joel, Writing] title : 'Relaunch'
-abstract: 'It’s tiem to try this blogging thing again&hellip;'
+description: 'Do it in the shower - joelparr.com' tags : [Hack, Life, Morning, Productivity] title : 'Do it in the shower'
+abstract: 'Life is too short not to do everything you can while in the shower.'
 ---
 {% include JB/setup %}